9 ways to get healthier in 2024 without trying very hard

 Weight-loss drugs like Ozempic mimic a hormone that our bodies make naturally to curb food cravings.
 What if we could increase levels of this hormone (called GLP-1) through our diet?
 Whether or not we're trying to lose weight, many of us would like to feel sated longer after we eat and be a little less beholden to our sweet (or salt) tooth.

-It turns out that yes, you can increase satiety hormones by eating more foods with fiber.
-Especially what's known as fermentable fiber, found in foods like oats, rye, whole wheat and many legumes.
+It turns out that, yes, you can increase satiety hormones by eating more foods with fiber — especially what's known as fermentable fiber, which is found in foods such as oats, rye, whole wheat and many legumes.
 Read the full story on your body's satiety hormones.

 3. Little acts of joy can have a big payoff

 Small moments add up.
 From chatting up a stranger, to taking time to reframe a bad day and find the silver lining, to noticing the beauty of nature, science shows that moments like these make a difference to your well-being.
 Even petting other people's dogs can give you a boost.
-The recently launched Big Joy Project from Stanford University is gathering data that shows that we can change our emotional state by embracing these "micro-acts" of happiness.
+The recently launched Big Joy Project from the University of California, Berkeley is gathering data that shows that we can change our emotional state by embracing these "micro-acts" of happiness.

 Learn more about how to up your joy quotient — plus how to participate in the ongoing citizen science project.